mcc-us/bookkeeping/_pages/chap09.cash.md

 2. Keep cash receipts in a cash register, a locked cash drawer, or a safe.

-3. Make a record of all cash receipts as the funds come into the business.
+3. Record all cash receipts in and out.
 For currency and coins, this record is the audit tape in a cash register or duplicate copies of numbered sales slips.
 The use of a cash register provides an especially effective means of control because the machine automatically produces a tape showing the amounts entered.
 This tape is locked inside the cash register until it is removed by a supervisor.

 4. Before a bank deposit is made, check the funds to be deposited against the record made when the cash was received.
 The employee who checks the deposit is someone other than the one who receives or records the cash.

-5. Deposit cash receipts in the bank promptly—every day or several times a day.
+5. Deposit cash receipts in the bank promptly, *every day or several times a day*.
 Deposit the funds intact—do not make payments directly from the cash receipts.
 The person who makes the bank deposit is someone other than the one who receives and records the funds.

 6. Enter cash receipts transactions in the accounting records promptly.
 The person who records cash receipts is not the one who receives or deposits the funds.